valdar/apache-camel-on-ocp-best-practices/docs/aws-secrets-manager-vault.md

-## AWS Secrets Manager Secrets Retrieval with Apache Camel On OCP
+## AWS Secrets Manager Secrets Retrieval and Refresh with Apache Camel On OCP

 First of all all of the following could be supported by simply adding the camel-aws-secrets-manager component to your classpath.